Jarred6068/MRPC_support/Methyl/Correlation_Code_New/README.txt

 Can be parallelized for efficiency (see description in Run_script.R).

 ### calcCOR_v2.R ###
 Example_script.R and Run_script.R call functions in this script.

 ###############################################
 # Input data
 ###############################################
 - Data files in /Input/:
-* genotype data: a data matrix with individuals in the rows, and the SNPs in the columns.
-* genotype metadata: a data matrix with SNPs in the rows, and two columns: Chromosome # and Chromosome Coordinate.
-* the genotype data should have columns named with the SNP ID's and the genotype metadata should have the rows named with the SNP ID's
-* gene expression data (Expression_data_BM_aligned.Rdata): a matrix of 606 individuals in rows and 20,578 genes/probes in columns
+* gene expression data (Expression_data_BM_aligned.Rdata): a matrix of 606 individuals in rows and 20,578 genes/probes in columns.
-* gene expression metadata (meta_E.Rdata): a meta data matrix of 20,578 probes in rows and 5 columns [gene_ID     chr    gene.start   gene.end   ILMN_ID]
+* gene expression metadata (meta_E.Rdata): a meta data matrix of 20,578 probes in rows and 5 columns: gene_ID, chr, gene.start, gene.end,   ILMN_ID].
-* methylation data (Mdata.Rdata): a matrix of 606 individuals in rows and 363,516 probes in columns
+* methylation data (Mdata.Rdata): a matrix of 606 individuals in rows and 363,516 probes in columns.
-* methylation metadata (meta_M.Rdata): a meta data matrix of 363,516 probes and 3 columns [Probe_ID    chr    coordinate]
+* methylation metadata (meta_M.Rdata): a meta data matrix of 363,516 probes and 3 columns: Probe_ID, chr, coordinate.
+* genotype data: a data matrix with individuals in the rows, and SNPs in the columns.
+* genotype metadata: a data matrix with SNPs in the rows, and 3 columns: SNP_ID, Chromosome #, and Chromosome Coordinate.

 - Format of the example genotype data file (/Input/Example_Genotype_data.txt):

-            ccSNP_1942635_chr_6    cSNP_2610867_chr_15      ...
+Sample_ID    SNP_1942635_chr_6    SNP_2610867_chr_15        ...
 SNP_2237944_chr_12
 bsgs_1                 2                  2                 ...
 2
 bsgs_2                 0                  0                 ...
 2
 bsgs_3                 1                  2                 ...
 0
 bsgs_4                 1                  1                 ...
 1
 bsgs_5                 0                  2                 ...
 1

 - Format of the example genotype metadata file (/Input/Example_Genotype_Metadata.txt):

-                   sim.chr    sim.chrpos
+SNP_ID                  Chr    Coordinate
 SNP_1942635_chr_6        6     24423331
 SNP_2610867_chr_15      15     82155698
        .                 .        .
        .                 .        .
        .                 .        .
 SNP_2237944_chr_12      12     62931549

 ###################################